 The Bixby Memorial Free Library is governed by a Board of Trustees representing the towns of Addison, Ferrisburgh, Panton and Waltham and the city of Vergennes.
 Monthly Trustee meetings are held at the library on the second Monday of each month at 6:30 p.m.
-Meetings are open to the public and generally held in the Otter Creek Room on the ground floor.
+Meetings are open to the public.
 Parking is available at the back of the library.

 Current Trustees are:

 Addison Ed Place

 Vergennes Chris Bradford (Vice President), Catherine Brooks (Secretary), Andrew Fritz